msaari/relevanssi/readme.txt

 * John Calahan for extensive 4.0 beta testing.

 == Changelog ==
+= 4.3.2 =
+* New feature: SEOPress support, posts marked "noindex" in SEOPress are no longer indexed by Relevanssi by default.
+* Changed behaviour: Membership plugin compatibility is removed from `relevanssi_default_post_ok` function and has been moved to individual compatibility functions for each supported membership plugin.
+This makes it much easier to for example disable the membership plugin features if required.
+* Minor fix: The `searchform` shortcode now works better with different kinds of search forms.
+* Minor fix: Yoast SEO compatibility won't block indexing of posts with explicitly allowed indexing.
+* Minor fix: The `relevanssi_the_tags()` function printed out plain text, not HTML code like it should.
+The function now also accepts the post ID as a parameter.
+* Minor fix: Excerpt creation and highlighting have been improved a little.

 = 4.3.1.1 =
 * Remove notice about undefined index.